dropbitapp/dropbitapp/README.md

 ## Deploying in Azure

 Dropbit was developed for deployment into the Azure cloud.
-You can deploy these samples directly through the Azure Portal.
+You can deploy these samples directly through the Azure Portal to App Service and Azure SQL.
+Consult Azure documentation for further insructions.

-To deploy the using the Azure Portal, by ensuring you have an Azure subscription, an SQL Server along with the credentials for master.

-Once the service is deployed, ensure you can navigate to the login page and use the credendials you created earlier to login.